ming-chen-6/mobi-to-txt-converter/README.md

 # mobi-to-txt-converter
-a Python script to convert all mobi files in current directory to txt files
+A Python script to convert all mobi files in current directory to txt files